davitshirkhanyan/social-network-API/README.md

 ## Usage

-Run the following command: npm start
+* Run the following command: npm start
+* Use your browser or an app like [Insomnia](https://insomnia.rest/) to test the REST API.

 ## Contribution
 Made by **Davit Shirkhanyan**